Vladivaston/Vladivaston/README.md

-hi, call me Vlad.
+hi, call me omo

 My current interests include Minecraft Modding, Geometry Dash (and its modding scene!) and more

-You can find my Minecraft Modpack projects at https://modrinth.com/user/raamviot50
+You can find my Minecraft Modpack projects at https://modrinth.com/user/omoso